 “For consumers who are conducting online transactions, it’s still an important security measure to have,” he said.
 Even with chip cards, “the goal is not to move away from other important security measures that help protect consumers.”

-If you can’t read the security code for any reason, call the issuing financial institution on the customer service number listed on the back of your credit card.
+If you can’t read the security code for any reason, call the issuing financial institution at the customer service number listed on the back of your credit card.
 Each financial institution will have its own guidelines for how to handle illegible security codes, but it may require reissuing the card.

 Since the security code is a safety feature, just like your PIN, you will want to protect it.
 Generally, as long as you have a secure connection, you can safely provide it during online transactions.
 The merchant is prohibited, for security purposes, from storing the code.
-However, never provide your security code to anyone, whether you know the individual or not, and never include it in an email (email is unsecured communication).
-Once someone else has your security code, card number and card expiration date, it will appear to an online merchant that someone else, not you, is actually in possession of the card.